Samolubiyi/Sales-and-Delivery-Dashboard/README.md

 Delivery efficiency and reliability

-The dashboard is intended to support data-driven commercial and operational decisions.
+The dashboard is designed to support data-driven commercial and operational decisions.

 🗂️ Dataset Overview